 There is more and more talk about the future of enterprise technology being no-code, self-service and immediately usable.
 Still, no-code is often used interchangeably with low-code, or RPA, with little distinction made between these terms.
-So in this blog, we break down what no-code is, how it is has evolved and why it fits so perfectly with the modern business.
+So in this guide, we break down what no-code is, how it is has evolved, and how all teams, across industries, benefit from it.
+We cover:

 No-code is a way to build self-service apps without any programming knowledge.
 It empowers those with domain expertise to build powerful digital applications themselves, quickly.

 In operational terms, no-code uses building blocks and forms to design the logic behind the application.
 This model, or form-driven graphical development environment, is particularly well-suited to those who do not have programming skills, or even those who do, but value the visual representation of logic.

 In short, no-code creates representations of business processes and application flows.
 By relying on logical decision trees that can be changed, edited, reused and updated, domain experts can deliver self-service apps, used either as a standalone solution or integrated with the existing systems.

 Why is no-code now popular?

 In short, because operational versatility and informational availability have become key drivers of business growth and companies need to ensure hyper-availability of services, both internally and externally.